ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A chance of showers and thunderstorms before 1pm, then a chance of showers and thunderstorms.
+         <h3>This Afternoon</h3>A chance of showers and thunderstorms.
 Mostly sunny.
-High near 90,
+High near 90, with temperatures falling to around 88 in the afternoon.
-         with temperatures falling to around 88 in the afternoon.
-South southwest wind 2 to 6 mph.
+         Southwest wind around 6 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">